matrix-org/matrix-spec-proposals/proposals/1779-open-governance.md

 structure of the Spec Core Team runs into trouble.

 In practice, this means that:
- * Guardians must approve changes to the Spec Core Team
+ * Guardians must approve changes to the Spec Core Team.
- * Guardians must keep each other honest, providing a ‘checks and balances’ mechanism between each other to ensure that all Guardians and the Spec Core Team act in the best interests of the protocol and ecosystem.
+ * Guardians must keep each other honest, providing a ‘checks and balances’. mechanism between each other to ensure that all Guardians and the Spec Core Team act in the best interests of the protocol and ecosystem.
  * Guardians may appoint/dismiss members of the Spec Core Team who are in serious breach of the guiding principles.
 This overrides the unanimous consent requirement for the Spec Core Team when appointing new members.
- * Guardians may also override deadlocks when appointing a Spec Core Team leader (with a >= 75% majority)
+ * Guardians may also override deadlocks when appointing a Spec Core Team leader (with a >= 75% majority).
  * Guardians must approve changes to the Guiding Principles (above)
- * Guardians are responsible for approving use of the Foundation's assets (e.g. redistributing donations)
+ * Guardians are responsible for approving use of the Foundation's assets (e.g. redistributing donations).
  * In future, Guardians may also be responsible for ensuring staff are hired by the Foundation to support administrative functions and other roles required to facilitate the Foundation's mission.